techy-robot/Meteoroid/Ideas.md

 - Add a vslot extrusion and wheels for switching off beds.
 Line up the rails and roll a new bed on
 - Hotswap toolheads aren't supported in klipper, so either add this feature or create a macro that modifies the config and reboots klipper each toolrow swap.
 - Pogo pins for USB and CAN bus between toolhead an motion carrage
+- Use only USB 2.0 to communicate between MCUs because its faster than CAN bus and can support more than klipper data (like hubs and cameras).
+It also is easier to connect and hotswap, there aren't any resistor configuration requirements.
+I can use USB 3.0 for static hubs that don't change